Alcohol affects your ability to drive. You are more at risk of being in an accident after you've been drinking.

 Legal drink-driving limits

-Blood Alcohol Concentration (BAC) is a measurement of the amount of alcohol in our blood.
+Blood Alcohol Concentration (BAC) is a measurement of the amount of alcohol in your blood.
+It is measured in milligrams of alcohol per 100 millilitres of blood.

-Most people will have a BAC of 0.02 to 0.05 after one standard drink.
+Most people will have a BAC of 20 to 50mg after 1 standard drink.

 Gardaí carry out roadside breath testing for alcohol levels.
 A breath test measures microgrammes of alcohol per 100 millilitres of breath.
 The legal limit is 22 microgrammes.